subhamsarangi/notification_scheduler/README.md

-Here's an updated version of your project overview, incorporating the recent changes and enhancements:

----

 # Project Overview

 This project is a notification management system built using Flask and PostgreSQL.
 It allows users to manage various types of notifications, including email and web notifications, with customizable settings, templates, and mediums.